stevemisel/docker-adefossez-demucs/README.md

 ```

 This process will take some time the first time it is run, as the execution will:
-* Download the Docker image that is setup to run the `facebook demucs` script.
+* Download the Docker image that is setup to run the `adefossez demucs` script.
 * Download the pretrained models.
 * Execute `demucs` to split the track.